ucsb-cs156-s25/jpa04-zhushelly/README.md

 On Dokku, be sure that PRODUCTION is defined.

-On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
+On localhost, open a second terminal window, cd into frontend and type: npm ci; npm start";
 ```

 # Getting Started on Dokku